keshavramji/mellea/docs/tutorial.md

 By writing a new template and/or changing the TemplateRepresentation of a component you can customize the textual representation.
 You can also customize based on the model.

 #### Choosing a Template
-Assuming a component's TemplateRepresentation contains a `template_order` field, the default TemplateFormatter grabs the relevant template by looing at the following places in order for each template in the `template_order`:
+Assuming a component's TemplateRepresentation contains a `template_order` field, the default TemplateFormatter grabs the relevant template by looking at the following places in order for each template in the `template_order`:
 1. the formatter's cached templates if the template has been looked up recently
 2. the formatter's specified template path
 3. the package that the object getting formatted is from (either 'mellea' or some third party package)